spfuu/shSonos/README.md

 -------------------------------

 The shSonos project is primary a simple (python) sonos control server, mainly based on the brilliant SoCo project https://github.com/SoCo/SoCo).
-It implements a lightweight http server, wich is controlled by simple commands.
+It implements a lightweight http server, which is controlled by simple commands.

 In addition , i decided to write a plugin for the fantastic "Smarthome.py Project" to control sonos speakers in a smart home. (https://github.com/mknx/smarthome/)